 Well, this is the latest updated version of my resume.
-Please allow me to add/share some details.
+Here are some details.

-I joined the Navy right out of high school and for six years I led a very busy life.
+I joined the Navy right out of high school.
 Many of the jobs I did in the Navy require a college degree "on the outside".
 That was both exhilarating and a little disappointing.
-On the positive side, I built up an impressive skill set in a wide variety ofsettings.
+On the positive side, I built up an impressive skill set in a wide variety of settings.
 Which is good; I need to do different things from time to time or I get bored.
 I found that the Navy was perfect for a guy like me... but my new wife wasn't so happy, so I had to find something else to do with myself.
 I worked a lot of jobs while attending college to get a degree in Nursing.
 A couple of semesters I had to quit college in order to work full-time and do more to help pay the bills.
+It turned a four year degree into a nine year project!

-Then came Operation: Desert Storm.
-I was in the Navy Reserves; the unit was called up and I spent a few months floating around in the Persian Gulf.
-Not a big deal, except that I missed a couple of semesters of college, and I had to wait another couple of semesters before I would be allowed to take some necessary classes.
-I couldn't afford to wait; there were still all these bills to pay.
+In the middle of all this came Operation: Desert Storm.
+I was in the Navy Reserves; I was called up and I spent a few months floating around in the Persian Gulf.
+Not a big deal, except that I missed a couple of semesters of college, and I had to wait another couple of semesters before I would be allowed to take a few classes required for my nursing degree.
+However, I couldn't afford to wait; there were still all these bills to pay.
 (They never seem to go away.)

 I talked to a college counselor, who suggested teaching.
-Not exactly my first choice.
-My aunt and uncle are both teachers.
-(They retired after more than 35 years in the San Antonio ISD).
-They tried to talk me out of teaching.
+Not my first choice.
+My aunt and uncle are retired teachers.
+(They both taught more than 35 years in SAISD.)
+They tried to talk me out of it.
 Unless you get some personal satisfaction out of the experience, they warned me, teaching is far more frustrating than rewarding.
 And who would want to keep coming to a job they hated?
 Not me!!
-Working with middle school children is particularly challenging for most teachers.
+Still, I was intrigued.
+I have long known that working with middle school children is particularly challenging for most teachers.
 [Personally, I think that this is the age (11-13) when human beings are just beginning to be interesting.]
+I wondered if I could handle it.
+Would I like it?
+Would it be absorbing, or boring?
+And I hate being bored!!

 But here's the big payoff: I definitely gain some personal satisfaction from it.
-Yes, sometimes teaching a class can be very frustrating... but the moment, the very second a student looks up with that look... the spark in their eyes that says: "I got it!
+Yes, sometimes teaching a class can be very frustrating... it's a battle with time, the paperwork, and sometimes the student, but the moment, the very second a student looks up with that expression... the spark in their eyes that says: "I got it!
 I understand!"
 That's food for my soul.
 Taking an idea, a fact, or a concept from my mind, and transplanting it into a child's mind -- nurturing it and watching it grow -- this is a very special thing.
 In a very real sense, when a child leaves my room at the end of the year they are taking a microscopic piece of me with them.
 They are my legacy to the world.

 My experiences emphasize some basic truths: